ISSA Nutritionist Study Guide

 Histidine

-This is an essential amino acid that is needed for the importance in growth and repair of human tissues.
+This essential amino acid is needed for the important in growth and repair of human tissues.

 Isoleucine

-This is an essential amino acid that is needed mainly for forming the hemoglobin in the body.
+This essential amino acid is needed mainly for forming the hemoglobin in the body.

 Leucine